Faraud-B/Python/Updater/README.md

 # Updater
 Software launch from my other projects in order to update them.
-Easy to launch from my other projects with

 What it does:
 - Downloads the .zip of the new version on google drive